LezaMalik/Programming_Concepts/general.md

 Modern hardware architecture is characterized by its focus on performance optimization, energy efficiency, and the integration of multiple components to create powerful computing systems.

+Below is the Modern Hardware Architecture shown :

 ![hardware picture](./assets/hardware.png)

 ----------------------------------------------